AAIR-lab/bsq-policies/README.md

 Refer to the `Example Problem` directory for examples on how to implement new domains and problems.

-Belief states are represented in two parts: the constant and dynamic parameters.
+Belief states consist of two components: constant parameters and dynamic parameters that together define the state.
 - **Problem instances** define the initial belief state and provide function mappings for querying the state space and executing actions.
 - **Domain instances** implement functions such as the next-state distribution and observation distribution from the current state and executed action.